just95/toml.dart/README.md

 other platforms than the VM.
 Run `pub run test --help` for a list of all available platforms.

-Alternatively you can run [toml-test][] (again from the package root):
+Alternatively, you can run [`toml-test`][] (again from the package root):

 ```sh
 $GOPATH/bin/toml-test bin/decoder.dart
 $GOPATH/bin/toml-test -encoder bin/encoder.dart
 ```

-However, note that `toml-test` currently supports [v0.2.0][] only.
-Thus a workaround is needed at the time to fix datetimes which have changed slightly since then.
+Unfortunately, some tests from `toml-test` are failing at the moment.
+Thus, `toml.dart` is not fully [v0.4.0][] compliant at the moment.
+We will fix the failing tests in an upcoming release of this library soon.

 ## License